Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

-The choice of motion primitives is of particular interest.
-Typically motion primitives are chosen to achieve certain objectives for the paths they generate.
-For example, in \cite{paraschos2013probabilistic}, the authors introduce the notion of probabilistic motion primitives which achieve a blending of deterministic motion primitives to better simulate real user behavior.
-In \cite{jarin2021dispersion}, Dispertio -- a dispersion minimizing algorithm from \cite{palmieri2019dispertio} -- is used to compute a set of motion primitives that result in motions with minimum dispersion.
-In \cite{8813872}, a set of motion primitives is computed that relies on a set of user-specified maneuvers.
-In \cite{pivtoraiko2005generating}, on the other hand, the authors present the notion of using a MTSCS of motion primitives.
+In \cite{pivtoraiko2005generating}, on the other hand, the authors present the notion of using a MTSCS of motion primitives -- a control set that balances a trade-off between its size and the optimality of resulting paths.
 These are similar to graph $t$-spanners first proposed in~\cite{peleg1989graph}.
 The process of computing such a set is elaborated in \cite{botros2020learning} where we compute motions between lattice vertices that minimize a user-specified cost function that is learned from demonstrations.
 The methods presented herein may be used in tandem with other work \cite{botros2020learning, de2019learning} to provide an improved set of user-specific motion primitives.

 In~\cite{pivtoraiko2011kinodynamic}, the authors present a heuristic for the MTSCS problem which, though computationally efficient, does not have any known sub-optimality factor guarantees.
 Since a control set may be computed once, offline, and used over many motion planning problems, the time required to compute this control set is of less importance than its size.